 Combine a few streamlined, low-profile pieces to situate around your TV screen or monitor setup.
 Add two tower speakers for an immersive gaming experience, and finish off the space with small hooks for your gaming accessories and an ottoman for added comfort.

 Virtual reality (VR) games have quickly become some of the most popular games on the market.
 Still, many of the games require a substantial amount of space.

 Luckily, you can still set up your VR gaming system in a small room.
 Install strip lights around your television monitor to save space while preventing the room from being completely dark.
 Add:

 Gamer girls have been around since the 1980s, but have recently gained an insane about of popularity in the gaming world.

-The perfect room of a gamer girl could be decorated in bright colors with pink and purple being popular hues.
-If you're a girl getting into gaming, your setup could include posters of anime characters or posters promoting feminism on their walls.
+The perfect room for a gamer girl could be decorated in bright colors with pink and purple being popular hues.
+If you’re a girl getting into gaming, your setup could include posters of anime characters or posters promoting feminism on their walls.